Zodiac (comics): Solo Zodiac

 A solo character called Zodiac stars in a self-titled limited series as part of the Dark Reign storyline.
 The character is obsessed with dominating the criminal underworld.
-He ends up gaining allies in the Clown II, the Death Reaper, Manslaughter Marsdale, and the Trapster.
+He ends up gaining allies in the Clown, Death Reaper, Manslaughter Marsdale, and Trapster.
 After they commit mass murder on 100 H.A.M.M.E.R.
 Agents, Zodiac eventually retrieves the Zodiac Key from S.H.I.E.L.D.

 Zodiac later makes plans for a series of impressive-sounding schemes to put into motion in the near future.

 It is later revealed that Zodiac was the mysterious benefactor of the Young Masters.
-When Egghead II is the only one that has not left the group, Zodiac recruits him into his villain army.
+When Egghead is the only one that has not left the group, Zodiac recruits him into his villain army.

 Great Wheel of Zodiac

 A short-lived Zodiac team known as The Great Wheel was revealed to have existed back in 1961.
 The team was formed by a time traveling Leonardo da Vinci who takes on the Aries mantle.
 He recruits members that fill out different nations and organizations with the intent to perform certain missions in exchange for special acquirements that could be used for their personal battles.
-The rest of the Zodiac members consisted of Cornelius Van Lunt (Taurus), Nick Fury (Gemini), Jake Fury (Scorpio), Dum Dum Dugan (Libra), John Garrett (Aquarius), Daniel Whitehall (Leo), Wolfgang von Strucker (Sagittarius), Thomas Davidson (Virgo), Shoji Soma (Pisces), Vasili Dassaiev (Capricorn) and Viktor Uvarov (Cancer).
+The rest of the Zodiac members consisted of Cornelius Van Lunt (Taurus), Nick Fury (Gemini), Jake Fury (Scorpio), Dum Dum Dugan (Libra), John Garrett (Aquarius), Daniel Whitehall (Leo), Wolfgang von Strucker (Sagittarius), Thomas Davidson (Virgo), Shoji Soma (Pisces), Vasili Dassaiev (Capricorn), and Viktor Uvarov (Cancer).
 After completing their missions and collecting the items needed, Dassaiev and Uvarov betrayed the members and stole them to enhance themselves.
-These events would lead into the creation of both HYDRA and Leviathan and S.H.I.E.L.D.'s creation of the Life Model Decoys.
+These events would lead into the creation of both Hydra and Leviathan and S.H.I.E.L.D.'s creation of the Life Model Decoys.